ikiranshrestha/e_commerce_multi_vendor/README.md

 * **Invalid Rows:** Skipped and logged; the rest of the import continues.
 * **Database Deadlocks:** Handled via transaction retries in the Repository.
 * **Worker Crashes:** Jobs remain in the queue or are marked as failed for manual restart.

+## 11. Collections (Partial Implementation)

+⚠️ **Note**: Due to time constraints, the collection management module is only partially implemented.
+Currently:

+* Collections can be created and associated with products.

+* CRUD operations for collections exist.

+* Product attachment/detachment is functional.

+**Limitations**:

+* Full validation to ensure products belong to the same merchant is not fully enforced.

+* Advanced features such as bulk import into collections, collection-level analytics, or nested collections are not implemented.

+* Collection has not be implemented in the UI counterpart.